urql-graphql/urql/.changeset/brave-sloths-bathe.md

 ---
-'@urql/exchange-persisted-fetch': patch
+'@urql/exchange-persisted': patch
 ---

-Refactor `persistedFetchExchange` and SHA256 logic to save on bundlesize.
+Refactor SHA256 logic to save on bundlesize.